 Anodyne tried his best to grin but found the uncontrollable twitches forced his face to a stern stare.

-Anodyne leant his hand on the barrier next to Xarius, once again shattering it.
+Anodyne leaned his hand on the barrier next to Xarius, once again shattering it.
 A spark of fear gleamed in Xarius’s eyes.